-The Company sells a range of handsets, wirelessly enabled computers (which include notebooks and tablets) and personal computer wireless data cards manufactured by various suppliers for use with its voice and data services.
-It sells through its own Company-owned stores or through agents or third-party retail stores.
-The Company also sells accessories, such as carrying cases, hands-free devices, batteries, battery chargers and other items, to consumers, as well as to agents and other third-party distributors for resale.
-Like other wireless service providers, it provides postpaid contract subscribers substantial equipment subsidies to initiate or upgrade service.
+AT&T sells various handsets, wirelessly enabled computers (tablets and notebooks) and personal computer wireless data cards manufactured by various suppliers for use with its voice and data services.
+The Company sells through its own Company-owned stores, agents or third-party retail stores.
+It also sells accessories, such as carrying cases, hands-free devices, batteries and battery chargers, to consumers, as well as to agents and third-party distributors for resale.

-AT&T’s Wireline subsidiaries provide both retail and wholesale communication services domestically and internationally.
-The Company divides its wireline services into three product-based categories: voice, data and other.
-The Company provides data services that rely on Internet protocol (IP)-based technology and data services that rely on circuit-based technology.
-It provides businesses voice applications over IP-based networks (which include enhanced virtual private networks (EVPN)).
-Additional IP-based services include Internet access and network integration, Internet and enterprise networking services, U-verse services and related data equipment sales.
-During 2012, its Wireline segment provided approximately 47% of its segment operating revenues.
+The Company through its Wireline subsidiaries provides both retail and wholesale communication services domestically and internationally.
+Its wireline services are divided into two product-based categories: service and equipment.
+The Company offers voice and data services, including broadband and video.
+It provides data services that rely on Internet protocol (IP) based technology and data services that rely on older, circuit-based technology.
+It provides businesses voice applications over IP-based networks, such as Enhanced Virtual Private Networks (EVPN).
+Its IP-based services include Internet access and network integration, dedicated Internet and enterprise networking services, U-verse services and related data equipment sales.

-Network integration services include installation of business data systems, local area networking and other data networking offerings.
-Internet access services include a range of products for residences and businesses, including basic dial-up access service, access, Web hosting, managed services, e-mail and high-speed access services.
+AT&T’s circuit-based, data products include switched and dedicated transport services that allow business customers to transmit data at high speeds, as well as digital subscriber line (DSL) Internet access.
+Its offerings use high-capacity digital circuits and enable customers to create internal data networks and to access external data networks.
+Its Switched Transport services transmit data using switching equipment to transfer the data between multiple lines before reaching its destination.
+Its Dedicated Transport services use a single direct line to transmit data between destinations.
+Its network integration services include installation of business data systems, local area networking and other data networking offerings.
+Its Internet access services include a range of products for residences and businesses, including access service, dedicated access, Web hosting, managed services, e-mail and high-speed access services.
 Its managed Web-hosting services for businesses provide network, server and security infrastructure, as well as built-in data storage and include application performance management, database management, hardware and operating system management.
-AT&T’s hosting services also provide customers with secure access to detailed reporting information about their infrastructure and applications.
+Its hosting services also provide customers with secure access to detailed reporting information about their infrastructure and applications.